bangyii/serial_communication/README.md

         v_right_cmd = cmd_vel.linear.x * calibration_cmd_lin_ + cmd_vel.angular.z * (base_width / 2) * calibration_cmd_ang_

 **calibration_cmd_lin:** Same as *calibration_cmd_ang*.
 Usually kept at 1.0 as well.

-**apply_vel_filter:** Set true to enable moving average filter on the left/right wheel velocities read from processing raw encoder readings from MCU.

-**vel_filter_size:** Integer value defining the size of the moving average filter window.
-A value of 5 will keep 5 values in the moving average window.

-**wheel_acc_limit:** Manually defined acceleration limit of the wheels.
-This is also used to reduce noise in the readings of left/right wheel velocities.
-If the velocities are found the have too high an acceleration, then the left/right velocities will only be incremeneted/deceremented by *wheel_acc_limit * dt*.

-        v_right = v_right_prev + wheel_acc_limit_ * dt * sign(acc_right)
-        v_left = v_left_prev + wheel_acc_limit_ * dt * sign(acc_left)

-**deadzone_pulse_width:** Pulsewidth that is considered deadzone for the wheels.
-Value ranges from 0-500.
-If set to 500, motors will move at full speed no matter what velocity is commanded.
-0 means this parameter has no effect, and the motors might experience deadzones, where the commanded velocity is not high enough to move the wheels.
-This parameter is not recommeneded to be used if PID values below are defined.

-**motor_kp:** Proportional gain for PID of the wheels.
-Applies to both wheels.

-**motor_ki:** Integral gain for the PID of the wheels.
-Applies to both wheels.

-**motor_kd:** Derivative gain for the PID of the wheels.
-Applies to both wheels.

-**motor_f:** Feedforward factor for the PID of the wheels.
-Applies to both wheels.
-Value should be at least 1.
-PID formula is as below:

-        Foutput = motor_f * motor_cmd
-        Poutput = motor_kp * error
-        Ioutput = motor_ki * errorSum * dt
-        Doutput = motor_kd * errorRate

-        motorPID = Foutput + Poutput + Ioutput + Doutput

-        motorPWM = motorPID / pwmScaling

-**frequency:** Frequency at which to run the PID loop.

-**motor_max_accel:** Ramping rate of the PID output, this is used to prevent jerky motions of the motor.
-If the motorPID calculated exceeds the motor_max_accel, then motorPID is limited to an increase of motor_max_accel * dt.

-        motorPID = clamp(motorPID, lastMotorPID - motor_max_accel * dt, lastMotorPID + motor_max_accel * dt)

-**w_tolerance:** Tolerance for deviation in current yaw velocity from commanded yaw velocity.
-For example, if the motors are commanded to go straight, the yaw velocity is 0.
-However, due to different timings in the ramping of each motor, the robot may turn left slightly before going straight.
-Meaning at the beggining of the motion, yaw velocity may not actually be 0, and it may be a positive number (turning clockwise, left).

-This parameter should stop the ramping of the faster wheel to allow the other wheel to catch up.

-*Note that this parameter does not function correctly yet*

 ## Troubleshooting: